 Fish's Eddy - New York.
 This is a NY institution, selling old catering china, serveware and glasses, plus new designs with a retro feel.

 Paradise Road, in my old life as a buyer and product developer, I commuted further than Rochester High St!
 On a trip to Sri Lanka I came across this store and knew why I was a retailer - the setting, the products, the ambiance.
-I can even remember the music that was playing.
-What a gem - visit their website as you are probably not passing Colombo soon.
+I can still remember the music that was playing.
+What a gem - visit their website as you're probably not passing Colombo soon.

 Reed and Son, Saffron Walden.
 I defy you to leave this second hand/junk shop without purchasing something.
 The furniture range varies from junk to antique and some just-about-retro 70s numbers.
 The prices are very good, which makes the putting back of sideboards, carver chairs and drop leaf tables v.v.difficult.
 On my last visit I wished my mode of transport was a capacious Transit van rather than a small hatchback...